Lifestyle in Oman

 Nightlife in Oman

 Muscat offers the best opportunities for nightlife in Oman, but expats may find their choice of night spots is still somewhat limited.
-For one thing, this means the few places you can go are invariably quite busy, even on weekdays.
+For one thing, this means the few places one can go to are invariably quite busy, even on weekdays.
 Many nightclubs are linked to hotels and cater to a range of eclectic musical and cultural tastes.
-Trader Vics at the Intercontinental Hotel in Muscat offers a rich Cuban Salsa experience with a live band and a dancefloor.
-Rock Bottom is a more traditional steakhouse kind of venue with a rock ‘n roll theme.
-Club Safari, Uptown, Duke’s Bar and Pavo Real are also worth a visit.

 Restaurants in Oman